 - How thick are they?

-I have put together this cooking time chart for your quick reference:
+I have put together these cooking time charts for your quick reference:

-As per USDA guidelines, your chicken is ready when a meat thermometer inserted in the thickest part reaches 165 degrees F. Check the internal temperature in the thickest part of the breast.
+As per USDA guidelines, your Instant Pot chicken breast is ready when a meat thermometer inserted in the thickest part reaches 165 degrees F. Check the internal temperature in the thickest part of the breast.

+- Make gravy: If you have seasoned your chicken breast with extra spices and seared it, then you will have flavorful cooking liquid sitting at the bottom of the pot.
+Make gravy with it.
 Press Saute button and in a small bowl, make a slurry with 2 tablespoons cold water and 1 tablespoon cornstarch.
 Pour it in, whisk and cook until gravy has thickened, about 2-3 minutes.
-Easy!

 Here are a few ways to turn it into a meal: